(Acute Coronary Insufficiency; Preinfarction Angina; Intermediate Syndrome)

 Anticoagulants: A heparin (unfractionated or low molecular weight heparin) or bivalirudin

-Antianginal therapy usually nitroglycerin
+Antianginal therapy, usually nitroglycerin

 Standard therapy for all patients with unstable angina includes beta-blockers, ACE inhibitors, and statins.
 Beta-blockers are recommended unless contraindicated (eg, by bradycardia, heart block, hypotension, or asthma), especially for high-risk patients.
 Beta-blockers reduce heart rate, arterial pressure, and contractility, thereby reducing cardiac workload and oxygen demand.
 ACE inhibitors may provide long-term cardioprotection by improving endothelial function.
 If an ACE inhibitor is not tolerated because of cough or rash (but not angioedema or renal dysfunction), an angiotensin II receptor blocker may be substituted.
-Statins are also standard therapy and should be continued indefinitely.
+Statins are also standard therapy regardless of lipid levels and should be continued indefinitely.